 Candida is a fungus or yeast, and a very small amount of it lives in your intestines.
 However, when overproduced, candida breaks down the wall of the intestines and penetrates the bloodstream, releasing toxic byproducts into your body causing a host of unpleasant symptoms such as brain fog, fatigue, digestive issues, and pain.
 Virtually every one of my patients with fibromyalgia have had Candida overgrowth.

 Want to learn more about what causes Candida Overgrowth and how to eliminate it?
-Download my FREE Candida Control Resource Bundle!
+Check out our Candida Control Resource Bundle!

 More than half of the people with thyroid issues have no idea they have one and 90% of these have hypothyroidism, or an underactive thyroid gland.
 It is vital that your doctor check six different blood markers to measure your thyroid gland’s function, and it’s imperative that your doctor use the optimal levels rather than the standard reference range when assessing and diagnosing thyroid disorders.
 Getting my patient’s thyroid levels into an optimal range, typically alleviates their fatigue, brain fog, sleep disturbances and depression.